This is a preview of your story

 Storydoc thumbnail example

 You should either embed or hyperlink your proposal.
 Short links are lately seen as phishing or spam methods, so we suggest avoiding them.
+To avoid the spam filter and boost the credibility of your email you should also set up DMARC protocol.

 Once your link is included in the email, make sure to write a summary of what the offer includes and what your prospect should do with it.